Today (December 30, 2015): Review of The Rosewood London (UK).

 - Rosewood London is the first European property of the Dallas based Rosewood Hotels & Resorts Group.
 One of the world’s most exclusive, ultraluxurious hotel brands, Rosewood also recently took over a Tuscany resort, and a will debut hotels in Paris and Edingburgh in the near future.
 With their London outpost, the ultraluxury hotel chain has taken contemporary sophistication to new heights in the UK capital.

 - The hotel enjoys a terrific location in one of the city’s most historic and lively thoroughfares, High Holborn, just steps from Covent Garden.
 You do not need to venture far for dining and entertainment, as the Rosewood is close to plenty of restaurants, bars and the West End theatres.
 The City and capital’s major tourist attractions are not far either, making it is an ideal base for both business and sightseeing.

 - Arrival at the hotel is quite stunning: the magnificent street frontage, which is the hotel’s main entrance, features a central carriageway entrance with iron gates and dome leading into a grand Edwardian courtyard.
-The latter provides a little oasis of tranquillity away from the bustle of the city that is unique among London luxury hotels.
+The latter provides a little oasis of tranquillity away from the bustle of the city, a feature that is unique among London luxury hotels.